drumsmylife/ECRA-Maps/README.md

 3. Run npm run dev to run the project using webpack-dev-server.

+4. Click get started and choose your CSV File or JSON file

+5. DO NOT USE A BIG CSV FILE WITH A TON OF ROWS/COLUMNS.
+IT WILL TAKE TOO LONG TO LOAD.
+CHOOSE A SMALLER CSV FILE WITH A SHORT AMOUNT OF INFO.
+THIS IS BECAUSE OF THE GOOGLE API USAGE LIMIT.
+If it is loading very slow then the file is too big.

-4. Match all required fields with each other
+6. Match all required fields with each other
  - address to address
  - city to city
  - state to state
  - zip to zip

-5. You can check the optional fields if you want but do not have to
+7. You can check the optional fields if you want but do not have to

-6. DO NOT USE A BIG CSV FILE WITH A TON OF ROWS/COLUMNS.
-IT WILL TAKE TOO LONG TO LOAD.
-CHOOSE A SMALLER CSV FILE WITH A SHORT AMOUNT OF INFO.
-THIS IS BECAUSE OF THE GOOGLE API USAGE LIMIT

 # Dev Tools and Libraries used
-.
-Webpack
+- Webpack
-.
-Babel
+- Babel
-.
-Jquery
+- Jquery
-. google maps Javascript API
+- google maps Javascript API
-.
-Jspdf
+- Jspdf
-.
-Jspdf-AutoTable
+- Jspdf-AutoTable

 # Tutorial Used/Credit
 1. Bryce -  FROM Develop Mindfully